kugarocks/markdown-finder/README.md

 > Forked from [maaslalani/nap](https://github.com/maaslalani/nap) which is a code snippet manager for your terminal.

 Markdown Finder is a tool for quickly locating code snippets in Markdown files.
-Use `---` to divide different sections of a Markdown file, making it easy to copy code from each section.
+Use `---` to divide sections of a Markdown file, making it easy to copy code from each section.

 ![mdf-demo](./assets/mdf-demo.png)